V4Fire/Client/src/core/abt/README.md

 # core/abt

-This module provides API for working with ABT experiments.
+This module provides API to work with ABT experiments.